-One of the most asked questions I get as a Latina blogger is what are my recommendations for Hispanic Heritage Children’s books.
-I finally decided to put together on some of the best Latino Children’s books on Hispanic Heroes.
+The most asked question I get as a Latina blogger is, “What are your recommendations for Hispanic Children’s books?So I finally had a minute to put together some of the best Latino Children’s books on Hispanic Heroes.
 These books can be added to your home library or at school, it’s a great resource.

 A few months ago I shared some of my favorite children’s books on Mexican culture so if you’re looking for books on all things Mexico then pop over and checkout the list.
 My hope is to start collecting many of the books below and giving them to my children as gifts through out the year, expanding our home library and broadening their world view!

 16 Best Latino Children’s Books on Hispanic Heroes